ADVERTISEMENT

 • Like

-Reactions: dmaw
+Reactions: Sullivan and dmaw

 True, but let’s just be brutally honest.
 This realignment is about money and specifically football money from the networks.
 I get the university presidents can be clueless and certainly fall into a herd mentality most of the time, but even the most bookish prez knows this.